Dhoni (film)

 Dhoni is a 2012 Indian drama film co-written, directed and produced by Prakash Raj.
-Simultaneously made in Tamil and Telugu languages, it stars Raj alongside Aakash and Radhika Apte.
+Simultaneously made in Tamil and Telugu languages, it stars Raj alongside Akash and Radhika Apte.
 The plot illustrates the conflicting interests of a father and his son; the father wants his son to study MBA, but his son is more interested in sports and wants to become a famous cricketer like Mahendra Singh Dhoni.
-Based on the Marathi film Shikshanachya Aaicha Gho by Mahesh Manjrekar, Dhoni released on 10 February 2012 to positive reviews.
+Dhoni released on 10 February 2012 to positive reviews.
+The film is a remake of 2010 Marathi film Shikshanachya Aaicha Gho.

 Plot

-Subramaniam is a lower-middle-class widower with two kids.
-He works from dawn to dusk to bring up his daughter Kaveri and son Karthik.
+Subramaniam is a lower-middle-class widower with his two kids.
+He works from dawn to dusk to bring up his son Karthick and his daughter Kaveri.
 He wishes to give them a good education.
 He wants to see his son become an MBA graduate.
 But his son not interested in studies.
-Fourteen-year-old Karthik wants to become a good cricketer.
-His inspiration is Mahendra Singh Dhoni and like him, he wants to be an attacking wicketkeeper-batsman.
+Fourteen-year-old Karthick wants to become a good cricketer.
+His inspiration is Mahendra Singh Dhoni and he like him, he wants to be an attacking wicketkeeper-batsman.

-While Subramaniam enrolls him in a good school, Karthik fails in most of the subjects.
-However, his cricket coach is in all praise, as Karthik played a major role in winning a cricket tournament.
+While Subramaniam enrolls him in a good school, Karthick fails in most of the subjects.
+However, his cricket coach is in all praise, as Karthick played a major role in winning a Cricket Tournament.
 Kaveri often spends time with Nalini.
-Subramaniam learns that Nalini earns her living through prostitution and strictly orders his daughter to stay away from her.
-As Karthik is poor in studies, the principal tells Subramaniam to take his son out.
+Subramaniam learns that Nalini earns her living through prostitution and he strictly orders his daughter to stay away from her.
+As Karthick is poor in studies, The Principal tells Subramaniam to take his son out.

-Immediately Subramaniam takes Karthik away from cricket coaching and makes him to go a series of tuition classes.
-Karthik fails to cope with his studies even after leaving cricket, which makes Subramaniam lose his patience.
-He beats him and injures his head by mistake for which he is arrested.
-As Karthik goes into a coma, Subramaniam is very upset.
+Immediately Subramaniam takes Karthick away from cricket coaching and makes him to go a series of tuition classes.
+Karthick fails to cope with his studies even after leaving cricket, which makes Subramaniam lose his patience.
+Subramaniam beats Karthick and injures his head by mistake for which Subramaniam is arrested.
+As Karthick goes into a coma, Subramaniam is very upset.
 He thanks Nalini for helping him pay the hospital bill.

-When Subramaniam goes to his school to collect things from Karthik's locker, he finds many trophies and certificates which makes him argue with the teacher that if his son is not good at studies it does not mean that he is good for nothing.
-Soon he goes for TV shows to debate.
+When Subramaniam goes to Karthick's school to collect things from Karthick's locker, he finds many trophies and certificates which makes him argue with the teacher that if his son is not good at studies it does not mean that he is good for nothing.
+Soon Subramaniam goes for TV shows to debate.
 As he is working in a government office they ban him from going to the office and cancel the loan for his son's operation.
-Subramaniam cannot bear it anymore and he goes to a function where the chief minister comes, he talks with the minister about all this.
-The minister promises him that there will be changes and he will get the money for his son's operation.
-Karthik's operation is successfully done.
-Karthik plays the final tournament in his school he hits the last ball which goes for a six and he wins the match.
-The movie ends as his coach and Subramaniam carry him.
+Subramaniam cannot bear it anymore and he goes to a function where the Chief Minister comes, Subramaniam talks with the Chief Minister about all this.
+The Chief Minister promises Subramaniam that there will be changes and he will get the money for his son's operation.
+Karthick's operation is successfully done.
+Karthick plays the final cricket tournament in his school he hits the last ball which goes for a six and Karthick wins the Cricket Match.
+The movie ends as Karthick's cricket coach and Subramaniam carry him.